dgadling/provisions/recipes/egg-nog.md

 1. Separate the eggs
 2. Combine the yolks, sugar, milk, and cream in a pot
-3. Cook on medium heat until it reaches 170 - 180F, whisking nearly constantly.
+3. Cook on medium heat, whisking very frequently, until it reaches 170 - 180F, then take off the heat.
 Use a candy thermometer if you have one!
 4. Add alcohol and spices, whisk really well
 5. Cool pot in a water bath if possible, whisking as you do
 6. Pour into a pitcher/jar/whatever and refrigerate to continue cooling
 7. Whisk egg whites to very soft peaks/foam, then add sugar until you get stiffer (not stiff!) peaks
-8. Semi-gently whisk egg whites into the cooled nog
+8. Semi-gently whisk/add egg whites into the cooled nog
 9. Allow to age as long as you can tolerate
 10. Add more freshly ground nutmeg/whiskey when serving